BlackChidiebere/BlackChidiebere/README.md

 * 🌍  I'm based in Enugu, Nigeria
 * ✉️  You can contact me at [chukwuchidieberejohn@gmail.com](mailto:chukwuchidieberejohn@gmail.com)
-* 🧠  I'm learning Angular
+* 🧠  I'm learning NextJs
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am very passionate about learning